ares466/aws-notes/migrations_extensions/DATASYNC.md

 DataSync will preserve metadata (e.g., permissions and timestamps).

-The DataSync agent runs on a virualization platform (e.g., VMWAre) and communicates with the `AWS DataSync Endpoint`.
+The DataSync agent runs on a virualization platform (e.g., VMWare) and communicates with the `AWS DataSync Endpoint`.
 The DataSync agent is capable of accessing data via `NFS` (Linux) or `SMB` (Windows).

 A DataSync `task` is a job within DataSync that defines the data being synced, how quickly, from where, and to where.